Smart ways to get the most from this wonder product

 Avoid storing any leftovers in the fridge or the honey could begin to crystallise.
 If this happens, just remove the lid and gently warm the jar and stir until the crystals melt (sticking the jar in a pan of warm water does the job).
 Do remember that like all honeys, Manuka is not recommended for children aged under 12 months.

-Handpicked article: Manuka Honey & Blueberry Smoothie
+Try this delicious Manuka Honey & Blueberry Smoothie recipe.

 3. Smeared onto skin